jewel-deekollu/Smart-Manhole-Monitor/README.md

 ﻿This project is an IoT-based smart manhole monitoring system using Raspberry Pi, DHT11, IR sensors, Tilt sensors, and Firebase for real-time alerts and monitoring.
-It also includes a web UI for viewing manhole status.
+It also includes a UI for viewing manhole status.

 🔧 Hardware Components
 Raspberry Pi